TJHeuvel/rival-doc/Tutorial/tutorial-ai.md

 # Tutorial - AI Character

 We will now go over the implementation of very rudimentary AI characters.
 We want to have characters that detect human-controlled characters at a distance, and start moving towards them as long as they are in their detection range.
-We will also demonstrate how we can structure things so that we don't have to create a new character controller script for AIs, and we can simply reuse the same that our player character uses.
+We will also demonstrate how we can structure things so that we don't have to create an entirely new character controller for AIs, and we can simply reuse the same that our player character uses.

 Let's first create our `AIController` component:
 ```cs